suffolklibraries/sljekyll/_recurrents/lowestoft-writers.md

 ---
-recurrent-title: "Writers in Lowestoft Library (WILL): in the Red Corner of the library"
+recurrent-title: "Writers in Lowestoft Library (WILL)"
+recurrent-description: "Held in the Red Corner of the library."
 recurrent-day: last Monday of the month
 recurrent-times: 1330-1430
 recurrent-location: lowestoft-library